High-Dimensional Lipschitz Functions are Typically Flat: Results and discussion

 for every two vertices $v,w\in V[H]$ and $d_{H'}(v,T(V[H]))\le C$ for every $v\in V[H']$.
 It was asked in \cite{BHM00} whether there exists a pair of sequences $H_n$ and $H_n'$ of (finite, connected and bipartite) graphs such that $H_n$ is rough-isometric to $H_n'$ with some constant $C>0$, independent of $n$, and $\frac{\E(\range(f_1))}{\E(\range(f_2))}\to\infty$ as $n\to\infty$, where $f_1\unifin\Hom(H_n,B,\mu)$ and $f_2\unifin\Hom(H_n',B,\mu)$ for the one-point BC.
 Noting that for $G_{n,m}$ defined above, $G_n$ is rough-isometric to $G_{n,m}$ with some constant $C_m$, we may fix an $m$ for which \eqref{poly_range_ratio} holds and obtain an affirmative answer to the question of \cite{BHM00} with a polynomial (in the size of the graphs) rate of convergence to infinity.

-Lastly, in \cite{BYY07} it was conjectured that for any sequence of (finite, connected and bipartite) graphs $H_n$ having maximal degree $C$ (independent of $n$) and $|V[H_n]|\to\infty$, we have $\frac{\E(\range(f_1))}{\E(\range(f_2))}=\theta(1)$ where now $f_1\unifin\Hom(H_n,B,\mu)$ and $f_2\unifin\Lip(H_n,B,\mu)$, both with a one-point BC, where the $\theta(1)$ may depend on $C$.
+Lastly, in \cite{BYY07} it was conjectured that for any sequence of (finite, connected and bipartite) graphs $H_n$ having maximal degree $C$ (independent of $n$) and $|V[H_n]|\to\infty$, we have $\frac{\E(\range(f_1))}{\E(\range(f_2))}=\Theta(1)$ where now $f_1\unifin\Hom(H_n,B,\mu)$ and $f_2\unifin\Lip(H_n,B,\mu)$, both with a one-point BC, where the $\Theta(1)$ may depend on $C$.
 We note that \eqref{poly_range_ratio} implies that for some $m_1$ (independent of $n$), if we take $f_1\unifin\Hom(G_{n,m_1},B,\mu)$ and $g_1\unifin\Hom(G_{n,m_1+1},B,\mu)$, both with a one-point BC, we have

 and some $\gamma,c>0$.
+Here, we need to restrict to infinitely many $n$ since \eqref{poly_range_ratio} does not guarantee that the change of behavior between the ranges of $G_{n, k}$ and $G_{n, k+1}$ occurs at the same $k$ for all $n$, only that such a $k$ exists and is at most some $m$ which is independent of $n$.
 The Yadin bijection implies (see Section~\ref{Lipschitz_functions_section} and Corollary~\ref{Lip_one_point_cor} below) that if we define $f_2\unifin\Lip(G_{n,m_1},B,\mu)$, with a one-point BC, then $\E\range(f_2)=\E\range(g_1)-1$.
-Thus \eqref{poly_range_ratio_m_1} shows that the sequence $H_n:=G_{n,m_1}$ refutes the conjecture, giving a polynomially large (in $|V[H_n]|$) ratio between the expected ranges.
-We remark that it may still be true that this ratio of expected ranges is uniformly bounded below for every sequence of graphs $H_n$, as in the conjecture.
+Thus \eqref{poly_range_ratio_m_1} shows that a subsequence of $H_n:=G_{n,m_1}$ refutes the conjecture, giving a polynomially large (in $|V[H_n]|$) ratio between the expected ranges.
+We remark that it may still be true that this ratio of expected ranges is uniformly bounded \emph{below} for every sequence of graphs $H_n$, as in the conjecture.